 However, if you’re a little nervous, it’s perfectly fine to take it easy.
 If you’re going to a testing site, give yourself plenty of time to get there.
 If you’re staying home to take the remote LSAT, make sure your space is clear and your roommates/family members know not to disturb you for the next few hours.

-Whether you’ve been working with Blueprint LSAT online or in a Live Online class, you’ve likely raised your score by several points from your first practice test.
+Whether you’ve been working with Blueprint LSAT online or in a Live Course class, you’ve likely raised your score by several points from your first practice test.
 You know what your greatest enemy is at this point?
 Logistical details and anxiety.
 Stay calm, make sure you’re prepared, and you’ll be fine!

 What To Do After The LSAT